Overview of the Program

 - Attending supervision is part of all clinical care provided by the resident staff.
 An in-house attending is present at all times, with both full-time and voluntary attending physicians sharing this responsibility.
 An atmosphere of support and guidance is our goal and we succeed.

 - The program remains in strict compliance with the ACGME regulations and the New York State rules regarding work hours.
 Residents maintain a daily log of their duty shifts, and the program director reviews these regularly, submitting reports to the institution's GME Committee quarterly.
 A night float system is in place to assist with duty hour compliance.
 The night float team consists of an intern, a junior resident and a senior resident.
-They work from Sunday through Friday evenings with the other reisidents covering the remaining shifts.
-Chief Residents participate in the Night Float System at LIJMC and rotate call at NSUH which is taken from home after the first several months of the year.
+They work from Sunday through Friday evenings with the other residents covering the remaining shifts.
+Chief Residents participate in the Night Float System at both LIJMC and NSUH.

 - Both North Shore University Hospital and Long Island Jewish Medical Center have very busy obstetrical services, drawing patients from throughout the Metropolitan area, and serving as a Regional Perinatal Center.
 The High-Risk Obstetrical Program, under the supervision of the Division of Maternal-Fetal Medicine (MFM), has multiple weekly clinic sessions.
 The Antepartum Testing Unit conducts the full range of perinatal assessments with participation by the residents in early pregnancy ultrasound, Level I and Level II sonography, fetal monitoring, amniocentesis and other obstetric interventions.
 The residents are also part of our Diabetes in Pregnancy and HIV in Pregnancy programs.